 The Endangered Species Coalition coordinates the annual Saving Endangered Species Youth Art Contest and Endangered Species Day.

-Elementary, middle and high school teachers and their students are encouraged to participate in the 2020 Saving Endangered Species Youth Art Contest, an integral part of the 15tIh annual Endangered Species Day, celebrated on and around May 15, 2020.
+Elementary, middle and high school teachers and their students are encouraged to participate in the 2022 Saving Endangered Species Youth Art Contest, an integral part of the 17th annual Endangered Species Day, celebrated on and around May 20, 2022.

 Endangered Species Day

-The 15th annual international Endangered Species Day occurs on May 15, 2020.
-Zoos, aquariums, museums, botanic gardens, wildlife refuges, wetlands, parks, schools, community centers and a wide variety of conservation groups will be holding tours, exhibits, presentations, restoration projects, children’s activities on May 15 and throughout May.
+Until 2020, zoos, aquariums, museums, botanic gardens, wildlife refuges, wetlands, parks, schools, community centers and a wide variety of conservation groups celebrated by holding tours, exhibits, presentations, habitat restoration projects, and children’s programs on Endangered Species Day and throughout May.

-To learn more about how you can be involved in Endangered Species Day activities and find an event near you, visit www.endangeredspeciesday.org
+To learn more about how you can be involved in Endangered Species Day activities in 2022 and find an event near you, visit www.endangeredspeciesday.org